Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality

 Let $n$ be a positive integer such that $n\geq 2$ and $\bc:=(c_1,\dots,c_n)$ be an $n$-tuple of complex parameters.
 Recall that $R(u)$ is an arbitrary solution of the Yang--Baxter equation (\ref{YB-add}) on $V\otimes V$.
 We define the following endomorphism of $V^{\otimes n}$:

-It will be useful to consider that $c_1,\dots,c_n$ are complex variables and to see $F$ as a function of $\bc$ with values in $\End(V^{\otimes n})$.
-Depending on the function $R$, the function $F$ can be singular for some values of $\bc$ (see, for example, (\ref{Yang})).
+It will be useful to consider $c_1,\dots,c_n$ as complex variables and to see $F$ as a function of $\bc$ with values in $\End(V^{\otimes n})$.
+We note that the function $F$ can have singularities and thus the operator $F(\bc)$ can be undefined for some values of $\bc$, depending on the function $R$ (see, for example, (\ref{Yang})).

 We will need a preliminary Lemma concerning the operator $F(\bc)$. \begin{lemma} We have

 \end{lemma} \begin{proof} As in the proof of the Theorem \ref{thm-fus-R}, we do not need to pay attention to the spectral parameters since $(c_i-c_j)+(c_j-c_k)=c_i-c_k$.
 Thus, until the end of the proof, we use the abbreviated notation $R_{i,j}:=R_{i,j}(c_i-c_j)$ for any $1\leq i<j\leq n$.